A Day in the Life of Luxury Marijuana Rehab

 - Motivational enhancement therapy: a form of intervention designed to produce rapid, intrinsically motivated change.

 Luxury marijuana rehab programs offer 24/7 inpatient treatment services in a luxury residential setting, often in large homes or estates.
-In addition to counseling, therapy, 12-step programs, and support groups, luxury marijuana rehab centers also offer exclusive amenities and luxury services, such as private rooms, gourmet meals, yoga, meditation, and spa treatments.
+In addition to counseling, therapy, 12-step programs, and support groups, luxury marijuana rehab centers also offer exclusive amenities and services, such as private rooms, gourmet meals, yoga, meditation, and spa treatments.
 Some luxury rehab centers have swimming pools, beachfront and ocean-view rooms, jetted tubs, specialized sport options (rock climbing, golf, archery), art exhibitions, libraries, concerts, daycare centers, and special guest speakers.
-Many luxury rehab centers are also pet-friendly, but each luxury rehab program is unique with its own exclusive services and amenities, so ask the admissions counselor of the rehab you are considering.
+Many luxury rehab centers are also pet-friendly, but each rehab program is unique with its own exclusive services and amenities, so ask the admissions counselor of the rehab you are considering.

 Routine is a crucial component of the therapeutic process in early recovery.
 It can provide both structure and comfort, which helps reduce feelings of stress and being overwhelmed that occur when an individual is detoxing from drugs.